RamtinMoslemi/KAN-Papers/README.md

 Muhieddine Shebaro, Jelena Tešić

 **Abstract:**
-Graph Representation Learning focuses on creating embeddings for nodes and edges that capture their features and connections.
-Graph Neural Networks (GNNs) use neural networks to model complex graph relationships.
-The Kolmogorov-Arnold Neural Network (KAN) has recently emerged as an alternative to the Multi-Layer Perceptron (MLP), offering better accuracy and interpretability with fewer parameters.
-KANs have been applied to GNN tasks.
-This paper introduces the integration of KANs into Signed Graph Convolutional Networks (SGCNs).
-We evaluate KAN-enhanced SGCNs (KASGCN) on signed community detection and link sign prediction tasks to improve embedding quality in signed networks.
-While the results show some variability, KASGCN performs competitively with or similarly to the standard SGCN in the functions tested.
-Its effectiveness depends on the specific context, such as the signed graph and parameter settings.
+Graph Representation Learning aims to create effective embeddings for nodes and edges that encapsulate their features and relationships.
+Graph Neural Networks (GNNs) leverage neural networks to model complex graph structures.
+Recently, the Kolmogorov-Arnold Neural Network (KAN) has emerged as a promising alternative to the traditional Multilayer Perceptron (MLP), offering improved accuracy and interpretability with fewer parameters.
+In this paper, we propose the integration of KANs into Signed Graph Convolutional Networks (SGCNs), leading to the development of KAN-enhanced SGCNs (KASGCN).
+We evaluate KASGCN on tasks such as signed community detection and link sign prediction to improve embedding quality in signed networks.
+Our experimental results indicate that KASGCN exhibits competitive or comparable performance to standard SGCNs across the tasks evaluated, with performance variability depending on the specific characteristics of the signed graph and the choice of parameter settings.
+These findings suggest that KASGCNs hold promise for enhancing signed graph analysis with context-dependent effectiveness.